Purpose

 Location

-Montevideo is located in Chippewa County in western Minnesota, approximately 130 miles west of St. Paul, Minnesota.
+Montevideo is in Chippewa County in western Minnesota, approximately 130 miles west of St. Paul, Minnesota.
 The city is at the confluence of the Chippewa and Minnesota rivers and is subject to flooding from both rivers.

 Status